Bonelab/Bonelab/README.rst

 Downloading Bonelab Example Data
 ================================
-A collection of `example data` is provided by the `Bone Imaging Laboratory`
+A collection of `example data`_ is provided by the `Bone Imaging Laboratory`_.

 .. _example data: https://github.com/Bonelab/BonelabData

-These data can be fetched by executing the command `blDownloadData` in your terminal.
+These data can be fetched by executing the command ``blDownloadData`` in your terminal.
-Currently, the data is download into the user's directory under the directory `.bldata`.
+Currently, the data is download into the user's directory under the directory ``~/.bldata``.
-Please see `blDownloadData -h` for additional information.
+Please see ``blDownloadData -h`` for additional information.